 The histories of art and finance are deeply intertwined, even conjoined.
 Art as we know it today began at the same time and place as the foundation of our financial systems: the Italian Renaissance.
-Since then, the paths of art and finance have evolved in often parallel ways and intersected interestingly, as highlighted by these major moments of the 20th century art market, selected by MA and Summer faculty Paul Melton.
+Since then, the paths of art and finance have evolved in often parallel ways and intersected interestingly, as highlighted by these major moments of the 20th century art market.

 1904: The First Art Fund